Common cyber attacks

 Password attacks

 Most systems use a username and password combination to authenticate users.
-The username itself is often simple and easy to guess, for example the user’s email address.
-So, often, the strength and secrecy of the password is relied on to provide the necessary security.
+The username itself is often simple and easy to guess, for example the userβs email address.
+So, often the strength and secrecy of the password is relied on to provide the necessary security.

-First, they could guess the password.
-A dictionary attack can also be used, in which a program runs through a dictionary, which is a list of common words and passwords, to guess the target’s password.
+However, attackers can learn a userβs password through multiple methods.
+They could guess the password.
+A dictionary attack can also be used, in which a program runs through a dictionary, which is a list of common words and passwords, to guess the targetβs password.
 The program tries each word, hoping to find the correct password.

-A brute force attack involves trying every possible combination of letters, numbers, and special characters to find the target’s password.
+A brute force attack involves trying every possible combination of letters, numbers, and special characters to find the targetβs password.
 This requires a very powerful computer, and if the password is sufficiently strong, the chances of it working are very low, because it takes so much time.

 A strong password should contain at least 8 characters, preferably more than 8.
 The more characters, the harder it is to brute force attack the password.
+A strong password should have a mix of uppercase and lowercase letters and a mix of letters and numbers.
+It should also have one or more special characters such as question marks, exclamation points, etc. Finally it should be changed regularly.

-Most enterprises will enforce rules like these on their employees, but it’s also recommended that you follow rules like these when making your own personal passwords.
+Most enterprises will enforce rules like these on their employees, but itβs also recommended that you follow rules like these when making your own personal passwords.

 Denial of service (DoS)